prakhar9453/js/README.md

 # Asynchronous Programming In Javascript

-**Asynchronous Programming** helps to execute peice of code that can be done in parallel.
+**Asynchronous Programming** helps peices of code to execute in parallel.

 **For Example:**